 If you’re permanently confined to a wheelchair, you’ll probably want to purchase a wheelchair-accessible vehicle to ensure proper mobility and freedom.
 Converted minivans tend to work best thanks to their accommodating interiors and wide doors – you can even choose between side-entry conversion and rear-entry conversion.

-Of course, making that decision can be a struggle.
-While both options have their own pros and cons, here are just four reasons why you might want to go with rear-entry.
+Choosing a wheelchair-accessible vehicle with rear or side entry can be a struggle since options have their own pros and cons.
+Here are four reasons why you might want to go with rear entry.

 Parking can be a real pain when you’re in a side-entry wheelchair-accessible van.
 Since you need plenty of space to the side to get in and out, you can’t simply slip into a standard parking space.
 Rear-entry models are more convenient.
 Because you exit from the rear, you can park in any spot without having to search for the disabled parking area.